iank/catfood/README.md

 ### USB

 - Power (5V 3A) will be provided to the board using USB_OTG1, a USB-C 2.0 device port.
-- USB_OTG2 will be a type A 2.0 host port
+- USB_OTG2 will be a type A 2.0 host port with a 1A current limit
-- TODO: USB_OTG2 limit

 ## Enclosure